-NOTE: The following requirements pertain to Global Studies students who declared their major in Fall 2018.
+NOTE: The following requirements pertain to Global Studies students who declared their major during or after the Fall 2018 term.

 Students must complete a foreign language up to the 301 level at UMBC or the equivalent at another institution (including study abroad universities) with a C grade or above.
 Alternatively, the program will accept the completion of a course higher than the 301-level taught in a foreign language at UMBC (courses with code corresponding to a specific language: SPAN, GERM, etc).
 The program will also accept the completion of a heritage language course with a C grade or above at UMBC.

 Global Experience Requirement

 Global Studies majors are expected to have a curiosity about the world and a strong interest in cross-cultural academic and life experiences.
 Studying overseas provides GLBL students with linguistic and cross-cultural skills necessary for their future professional careers and to broaden their perspective on their own society and culture.

 As part of their B.A. program in Global Studies, majors are required to participate in an in-depth international study experience.
 Students may choose to study abroad for the duration of a regular fall/spring semester, a full academic year, or a summer/winter semester in a program led by UMBC faculty or a program pre-approved by both the Global Studies Program and the Study Abroad Office.
 Students often work on their GLBL language requirement during their time abroad, but it is not required that students study in area or at attends classes spoken in the language they are pursuing for their language requirement.

 Global Studies majors are required to work with the UMBC Study Abroad Office (SAO) to arrange their international study plans.
 For more information about completing your study abroad application, please visit the Study Abroad Office website and attend a “Study Abroad 101” session at least one semester prior to the term they plan to study abroad.

 Tier I: Core Courses

 Students must take the following GLBL required core courses: